WheatonCS/Lexos/test/test_suite/Cutter/line_seg/README.md

 ## Test file: Sentences.txt

-0. UPLOAD Sentences.txt
+1. Upload Sentences.txt

-1. CUT:
+2. Under the "Prepare" menu, select "Cut"

-	- Select Lines/Segment
+3. Set the cut mode to "Lines"

-	- Change the Segment Size to 3
+4. Set the "Segment Size" to 3

-	- Keep Overlap at 0
+5. Keep "Overlap" at 0

-	- Keep Last Segment Size Threshold (%) at 50
+6. Keep Merge % as the default

-Results:
+7. Click "Apply"

-- After the cut you should have 4 segments, three with 3 lines and one with 4 lines.
+8. You should now have 4 documents, each a segment of the original, three with 3 lines and one with 4 lines.

-- ResultFiles_Sentences_1
+Results: ResultFiles_Sentences_1

 ## Test file: Sentences.txt

-0. UPLOAD Sentences.txt
+1. Upload Sentences.txt

-1. CUT:
+2. Under the "Prepare" menu, select "Cut"

-	- Select Lines/Segment
+3. Set the cut mode to "Lines"

-	- Change the Segment Size to 5
+4. Set the "Segment Size" to 5

-	- Change Overlap to 2
+5. Change "Overlap" to 2

-	- Keep Last Segment Size Threshold (%) at 50
+6. Keep Merge % as the default

-Results:
+7. Click "Apply"

-- After the cut you should have 4 segments, three with 5 lines and one with 4 lines.
+8. You should now have 4 documents, each a segment of the original, three with 5 lines and one with 4 lines.

-- ResultFiles_Sentences_2
+Results: ResultFiles_Sentences_2

 ## Test file: dog_cat.txt

-0. UPLOAD dog_cat.txt
+1. Upload dog_cat.txt

-1. CUT:
+2. Under the "Prepare" menu, select "Cut"

-	- Select Lines/Segment
+3. Set the cut mode to "Lines"

-	- Change the Segment Size to 2
+4. Set the "Segment Size" to 2

-	- change Overlap to 1
+5. Change "Overlap" to 1

-	- Change Last Segment Size Threshold (%) to 15
+6. Change Merge % to 15

-Results:
+7. Click "Apply"

-- After the cut you should have 9 segments, all with 2 lines except last one.
+8. You should now have 9 documents, each a segment of the original, all with 2 lines except last one.

-- ResultFiles_dog_cat
+Results: ResultFiles_dog_cat